 All the above tests load the same dumped compressed texture image (see picture below).

 The first test displays it as it is and then reads back the compressed data by calling glGetCompressedTexImage2D to compare them with the submitted ones.

 The second test overrides a small region of the texture (upper left corner where you should see a red quad) and reads the compressed pixels of that subregion for comparison.
 Its purpose is to test that the data returned by the

 glGetCompressedTextureSubImage2D match those the user sent with the

-The 3rd copies a yellow quad region of the texture in the upper left corner again, where you previously would see the red, by calling the
+The third test copies a yellow quad region from the texture in its upper left corner, and overwrites a red quad, by calling